 Created: Newest First: Shows content that was recently created first.

 Created: Oldest First: Shows content that was recently created last.

 You'll see the option to filter your search results underneath the input area.

 By combining filters, you can refine your search results to find exactly what you're looking for!

 If you turn this on, you'll only see results where your search term matches the title of a page.
 Any content inside of a page won't be considered.

 This filter limits search results to content created by one or more people in your workspace.

-This filter is visible in Team or Enterprise Plan workspaces and allows you to filter based on teamspaces that you have access to.
+This filter is visible in Plus, Business or Enterprise Plan workspaces and allows you to filter based on teamspaces that you have access to.
 Learn more about teamspaces here →

 This filter search results to content included in the page (or pages) you select.
 Subpages contained within your chosen pages will also be included.

 This filter limits search results to content that was created or edited within a chosen date range.